Skip to Main Content

 Subject Headings: Embossing (Printing); Embossing (Printing)--Specimens

-Collagraphs: A relief printmaking technique that is created by textural collage.
+Collagraphs: A relief printmaking technique that is created by textured collage.
 This can be as simple as pieces of matboard cut and glued to a surface, or it can be more complex, including any type of low-relief material such as fabrics, leaves, wire, keys, etc. Collagraphs (sometimes spelled 'collograph') can be printed as any other relief print by inking only the surface with a roller, but it can also be printed intaglio style by pushing the ink into the lower areas of the image.
 Both relief and relief with intaglio examples are illustrated in this gallery.

 Subject Heading: Collagraph printing; Collagraph printing--Specimens